learn-co-curriculum/practical-big-o-lesson-plan/README_STUDENTS.md

 sortedArr1 =  [1, 1, 2, 4, 6, 7, 7, 7, 8, 8, 9, 9, 9, 10, 10, 10, 12, 12, 15, 15, 15, 17, 18, 18, 19, 19, 20, 21, 22, 22, 23, 23, 24, 26, 27, 28, 29, 30, 32, 32, 32, 33, 34, 34, 35, 35, 36, 38, 38, 40, 41, 41, 41, 43, 44, 45, 46, 46, 47, 48, 50, 51, 53, 55, 55, 55, 55, 56, 57, 58, 58, 59, 60, 61, 62, 64, 65, 66, 67, 67, 67, 67, 68, 69, 70, 70, 70, 71, 73, 74, 74, 76, 77, 78, 78, 79, 80, 82, 83, 83, …]
 ```

-And if we run `linearSearch(sortedArr1, 71)` on this new, sorted array, the result might resemble...
+When  `linearSearch(sortedArr1, 71)` runs with this new, sorted array, the result might resemble...

 ```js
 // Remaining elements to search: 1000